-The coordination process regarding requests for infrastructure capacity referred to in Regulation 23 of the Access, Management and Licensing Regulations is set out in Part D2 of the Network Code.
+The coordination process regarding requests for infrastructure capacity referred to in Regulation 23 of the Access, Management and Licensing Regulations is set out in Part D Condition 2 of the Network Code.

 We liaise with all RUs to identify significant events that will be taking place during the early part of CP6 and record this in a Calendar of Events.
 An event is a major change which may require alteration to an existing timetable that is more extensive than usually occurs during the bi-annual timetable change.
 Smaller changes that do not qualify as events are recorded and distributed using the same approach.
 Any RU may propose that a change be defined as an Event.
-These changes are managed through an Event Steering Group established in accordance with Network Code D7.
-A draft version of the Calendar of Events is due to be published at D-64 (18 September 2020).
-The final version of the Calendar of Events is due to be published at D-54 (27 November 2020).
-From 2021 the Calendar of Events will move to publication schedule of four releases in a calendar year, not linked to the timetable production schedule
+These changes are managed through an Event Steering Group established in accordance with Network Code Condition D7.
+From 2021 the Calendar of Events moved to a publication schedule of four releases in a calendar year, not linked to the timetable production schedule.

 We have published a Strategic Capacity Code of Practice.
 This sets out how we will produce the Strategic Capacity Statement, which details the strategic paths that are identified for potential future use on key routes on our infrastructure.
-The Strategic Capacity Statement for the 2022 Principal Timetable is due to be published at D-45 (29 January 2021).
+The Strategic Capacity Statement for the 2023 Principal Timetable is due to be published at D-45 (28 January 2022).